ThriveCart Review: Is It Any Good? Does It Rise Over Other Shopping Cart Alternatives?

 ThriveCart In Context With Other Tools

-- If you’re into online courses, you can always use Teachable.
+• If you’re into online courses, you can always use Teachable.
 It’s pretty good and convenient, but it has it’s limitations.
 It’s main functionality is the course side of things, not making sales.
 It will sell your stuff for you and process orders, but it isn’t nearly as robust.
-And it will run you a minimum of $348/year to use it. $948 if you want some of the stuff like ability to customize the look.
+All of their plans are recurring plans and it will definitely cost more than ThriveCart in the long run.
+Considering that ThriveCart now also has a way to do online courses, I would definitely say ThriveCart is a better deal.

-- ClickFunnels is a pretty nice platform and it does a boatload.
+• ClickFunnels is a pretty nice platform and it does a boatload.
 It is also freakin’ expensive.
-Minimum of $97/month – and you have limits.
-If you want unlimited funnels and pages, prepare to fork out $297/month.
 To be clear, ClickFunnels is designed to be a more beginning-to-end solution than ThriveCart.
 You can do all your landing pages with it, lead generation, etc. You can graphically design your funnels.
 It’s really cool, actually.
 But, also not necessary as it can be done in other ways, much more cheaply.

 Why I Bought ThriveCart: The Lifetime Deal